-Amla is arguably the most important plant in Ayurveda medicine.
-Its high vitamin C content gives it very strong antioxidant activity.
-Amla has a variety of benefits, including antidiabetic, anticancer, and anti-inflammatory effects.
+Amla is an Ayurvedic plant with many purported benefits.
+People traditionally use it to reduce inflammation and support blood sugar control.
+Its high vitamin C content gives it antioxidant activity.
 Read on to learn about all of amla’s potential health benefits.

 What is Amla?